Academic Program at Centre College

 File last updated: 8/30/17

-Shana Sippy joined the Centre College faculty in 2017 as visiting instructor of religion.
+Shana Sippy joined the Centre College faculty in 2017.
+She is visiting assistant professor of religion.

-Sippy earned a masters of theological studies from Harvard Divinity School, and is a Ph.D. candidate in religious studies from Columbia University.
+Sippy earned a masters of theological studies from Harvard Divinity School, and a Ph.D. in religious studies from Columbia University.